evkx/evkx.github.io/content/models/cupra/tavascan/Tavascan_Endurance/_index.md

 CUPRA Tavascan Endurance has a rear-wheel drive system supported by one motor on the rear axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
-It uses steel springs and hydraulic dampers.
+The standard suspension includes steel springs and hydraulic dampers.
 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 131 mm.

 ### Steering